Showing posts with label Arts and Cultural Heritage. Show all posts

 We're hopeful that no matter how life seems uncertain, we still believe that something good will happen.

-Our hope will always keep us alive to make us believe that miracles happen daily.
-From the time we wake up until the time we go to sleep.
+Our hope will always keep us alive and make us believe that miracles happen daily, from when we wake up until we go to sleep.

-This year 2021, is about hope in all aspects of living.
-We hope for the best things to happen.
-We hope for the best wishes to come, and we hope for the best life ahead.
+This year, 2021, is about hope in all aspects of life.
+We hope for the best things to happen, for the best wishes to come, and for the best life ahead.

 ©️ 2021 Del Cusay